aprdc2anil/GFG/GFGCodes/DataStructure/17.NewDatastructures/NonOverlappingIntervalScheduling/ReadMe.md

   - Parllel.ForEach(meetingroom in meetingrooms)

-       CheckAvailability with in the perticular meetingroom and day time line
+       - CheckAvailability with in the perticular meetingroom and day time line

-       if found return here with the meeting room(s) of the minimum matched size
+       - If found return here with the meeting room(s) of the minimum matched size

   - if no meeting room can be found look for the next size